josecamachop/MEDA-Toolbox/GUI/Examples/README.txt

 Items in the folder:

-- manet.mat: Data prepaered for analysis.
+- manet.mat: Data prepared for analysis.
 The file includes three MATLAB variables:

 	- x: matrix 70x18 with the data.